 To exaggerate:.لاف زدن

 Pooria is constantly talking about his plan to go to France and open a restaurant.
-But, everyone knows this is just talk and that he is full of hot air / he is talking rubbish.
+But, everyone knows this is just talk and that he is full of hot air.